WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Accept-Signature: ..., ed25519key; 11qYAQ
 ~~~

-because it doesn't start or end with the `*`s that indicate binary content.
+because it doesn't start or end with the `*`s that indicate a byte sequence.

 Note that `ed25519key; **` is an empty prefix, which matches all public keys, so
 it's useful in subresource integrity ({{uc-sri}}) cases like `<link rel=preload